healthchecks/healthchecks/templates/docs/bash.md

 ## Signalling Failure from Shell Scripts

-You can append `/fail` to any ping URL and  use the resulting URL to actively signal a failure.
-The following example:
+You can append `/fail` or `/{exit-status}` to any ping URL and  use the resulting URL to actively signal a failure.
+The exit status should be a 0-255 integer.

-* runs `/usr/bin/certbot renew`
-* if the certbot command is successful (exit code 0), sends HTTP GET to `PING_URL`
-* otherwise, sends HTTP GET to `PING_URL/fail`
+SITE_NAME will interpret exit status 0 as success, and all non-zero values as failures.

+The following example runs `/usr/bin/certbot renew`, and uses the `$?` variable to look up its exit status:

 ```bash
 #!/bin/sh